TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 ## Description

-This example demonstrate how we can create a Redshift connection using integrated PostgreSQL connector and use CRUD activities.The PostgreSQL connector provides the connection for Redshift.
+This example demonstrate how we can create a Redshift connection using PostgreSQL connector and use CRUD activities.The PostgreSQL connector provides the connection for Redshift.
 With TIBCO Flogo® Connector for PostgreSQL, you can run SQL queries on a PostgreSQL, Redshift, or Greenplum database by using the PostgreSQL activities.
-Redshift CRUD app using integrated PostgreSQL Connector bascially contains 4 activities.
+Redshift CRUD app using PostgreSQL Connector bascially contains 4 activities.

 The main purpose of these activities are:

 a) To insert data using Insert activity.

 b) Update the data using Update activity.

 c) Delete the data using Delete activity.

 d) To fetch data using Query activity from PostgreSQL database.

 ## Prerequisites

 1. You need to make sure that your public ip is whitelisted (If you are using database hosted on AWS EC2 instance).
+2. Ensure that Redshift DB is up and running.

 ## Import the sample